danibachar/Advance-Networking-Kubernetes-HW/README.md

   - For this part take a look at the folder named `Section 2 - Final Assignment`, and lets go over it briefly so you will know what yo submit:
     - `app.py` - The application code we are going to run using Docker and Kuberenetes
     - `Dockerfile` - Docker file describing the container the applicaiton is going to run in
+    - `test.sh` script - will be used by the testers to make sure the application is running as expected.
-    - `Makefile` - A basic build script, please take the time to explorer the file and understand how it works, because eventually our tests going to run it - using the `make test` command.
+    - `Makefile` - A basic build script, please take the time to explorer the file and understand how it works, because eventually our tests going to run it - using the `test.sh` script.
     - `requirements.txt` - A requirements file is a list of all of a project’s dependencies, [read](https://realpython.com/lessons/using-requirement-files/) more about python dependencies
     - `kube` directory
       - `first-name-db`
       - `last-name-db`
       - `frontend` - The externally expose service, simple service that uses environment variable to fetch data from its dependencies (i.e first/last name dbs)
-  - Eventuall what you will need to to is update the yaml files of the different microservice to comply with the task requirements, `make test` and make sure the application works as expected.
+  - Eventuall what you will need to to is update the yaml files of the different microservice to comply with the task requirements, run `./test.sh` and make sure the application works as expected! i.e returns ```Hey my name is {first name} {last name}``` with the appropriate first and last names.